dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/captured-result-item-type.md

    textLine = 4
    /** The captured result is a detected quadrilateral.
 You can convert it into a DSDetectedQuadResultItem. */ detectedQuad = 8
-   /** The captured result is a Deskewed image.
-You can convert it into a DSDeskewedImageResultItem. */ deskewedImage = 16
+   /** The captured result is a normalized image.
+You can convert it into a DSNormalizedImageResultItem. */ normalizedImage = 16
    /** The captured result is a parsed result.
 You can convert it into a DSParsedResultItem. */ parsedResult = 32
-   /** The captured result is a enhanced image.
-You can convert it into a DSEnhancedImageItem. */ enhancedImage = 64
 };
 ```